runpod/docs/docs/fine-tune/index.md

 ---
-title: Fine-tune a model
+title: Fine Tune a model
-description: "Learn how to fine-tune a model using Axolotl"
+description: "Learn how to Fine Tune a model using Axolotl"
 sidebar_position: 1
 ---

-This guide explains how to fine-tune a large language model with RunPod.
+This guide explains how to Fine Tune a large language model with RunPod.

 ## Before you begin

 Make sure you have:

-- An account with access to the fine-tuning feature
+- An account with access to the Fine Tuning feature
 - (Optional) A HuggingFace access token for gated models

 ## Select a base model

-1. Go to the **Fine-Tuning** section in the sidebar.
+1. Go to the **Fine Tuning** section in the sidebar.
-2. In the **Base Model** field, enter the Hugging Face model ID you want to fine-tune.
+2. In the **Base Model** field, enter the Hugging Face model ID you want to Fine Tune.
     For example: `NousResearch/Meta-Llama-3-8B`

 3. If your selected model is gated (requires special access):